Wethersfield CT: Connecticut Started Here

 The Stevens House

-The Stevens House now represents a 19th Century “Man Trap.”
+The Stevens House now represents a 19th-century “Man Trap.”
 By the 1800’s, home décor was the woman’s domain.
 Striped carpets and floral wallpaper came into vogue.
-Women would “stuff suitors with cake and entertain them while playing the piano forte,” according to a docent.
+Women would “stuff suitors with cake and entertain them while playing the pianoforte,” according to a docent.

 The Webb House